IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_plan.md

     <td><strong>Development</strong></td>
     <td>Prototype(s) – including, but not limited to, exercises, tests, models, maquettes, animatics
         <ul>
-        <li>You should know what the concept of a prototype is, particularly if you took the RSMP course, but, if you do not know, a prototype “is an early sample or model built to test a concept or process or to act as a thing to be replicated or learned from.”</li>
+        <li>You should know what the concept of a prototype is but, if you do not know, a prototype “is an early sample or model built to test a concept or process or to act as a thing to be replicated or learned from.”</li>
         <li>As a result, a prototype can take on many forms.
 Essentially, it is your project or aspects of your project in an unfinished form.</li>
         <li>You should decide what kinds of prototype(s) are most appropriate for your project.</li>
         </ul>